Benjscho/Benjscho.github.io/_posts/Weeknotes/2020-09-18-all-theoretical.md

 the company.
 The extent to which you can be involved in strategic discussions in a small company is really remarkable when you are young.

 My course welcome week starts next Wednesday.
-I also managed to register for all of the optional units that I wanted for my second semester at Bath: Cryptography, AI, and Cyber Security.
+I also managed to register for all of the optional units that I wanted for my second semester at Bath: Cryptography, AI, and Reinforcement Learning.
 All of these sound like they will be ᵃ ˡᵒᵗ to deal with, but I'm really looking forward to the challenge.
 I definitely believe courses are for pushing yourself instead of chasing a high mark for the certificate.
 Obviously it's preferable if you can do both...

 The two years I've spent in work have really helped prove that I can meet deadlines, and work efficiently to get to where I want to be, more to myself